 Attendance: 100 points will be awarded for attending all the lecture classes.
+Each student is allowed one unexcused absence during the semester.
 For each unexcused absence (past the initial absence), 5 points will be deducted from the 100-point total.